anujakilati/Kaggle-Collagen/README.md

 **Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
-* The objective of the challenge
-* The real-world significance of the problem and the potential impact of your work
+* The project was a part of the Kaggle Competition for the Break Through Tech AI fellowship program.
+The goal of this project was to classify different dermatlogical skin conditions across different skin tones, since there is a lack of representation in training data for minority populations.

 ---